wpierozak/AliceO2/GPU/documentation/deterministic-mode.md

 - The `--PROCdeterministicGPUReconstruction` command line option / `GPU_proc.deterministicGPUReconstruction` `--configKeyValue` setting : Run time setting.
 - The `--RTCdeterministic` command line option / `GPU_proc_rtc.deterministic` `--configKeyValue` setting.
 (Auto-enabled by the `deterministicGPUReconstruction` setting.) : Compile-time setting for RTC code.

+Note that enabling a single setting will not result in fully deterministic behavior!
+Each setting enables different deterministic aspects!
 In order to be fully deterministic, all settings must be enabled, where the RTC setting is automatically enabled if not explicitly disabled.

 `GPUCA_DETERMINISTIC_MODE` has multiple levels, which are described here: [FindO2GPU.cmake](https://github.com/AliceO2Group/AliceO2/blob/80a80a17f5a1d9cb77743e2a39b15b653fe1a4f9/dependencies/FindO2GPU.cmake#L72).